Peterpiotr/siguren-documentation/docs/source/installation/mechanical-installation/ms-delivery.rst

     then confirm by registered mail to the carrier within 48 hours.

 .. important::
-    The MotoSuiveur® of the installation can be attached to a torque limiter (as option) rated to a value specifically calculated for your application.
+    The MotoSuiveur® of the installation can be attached to a MS Torque Limiter (as option) rated to a value specifically calculated for your application.
     Similarly, the electric boxed sets containing equipment’s which are pre-set to the specific values of your application must not be inverted.